alexisorellana/alexisorellana.github.io/_pages/about.md

 social: false
 ---

 I am a Lead Economist at the School of Education and Social Policy at Northwestern University.
-Previously, I was a Postdoctoral Associate at the Wheelock Policy Educational Center at Boston University.
+Prior to this role, I was a Postdoctoral Associate at the Wheelock Policy Educational Center at Boston University.

 My research interests are labor economics and the economics of education.

-I received my Ph.D. in Economics from the University of Rochester.
-Before starting doctoral studies, I worked at the Chilean Antitrust Agency and as a lecturer at the University of Chile.
+I completed my Ph.D. in Economics at the University of Rochester.
+Before starting doctoral studies, I worked as an economist at the Chilean Antitrust Agency and as a lecturer at the University of Chile.

 Contact: <a href="mailto:boris.orellana@northwestern.edu">boris.orellana@northwestern.edu</a>